antononcube/Raku-ML-FindTextualAnswer/README.md

 find-textual-answer($text, "Where is Titicaca?")
 ```
 ```
-# Titicaca is located in Peru.
+# Titicaca is located in Bolivia.
 ```

 By default `find-textual-answer` tries to give short answers.